-1. CLEAR LEGIBLE WRITING IS REQUIRED.
-IF THE EXAMINER CANNOT READ YOUR ANSWER THE EXAMINER CANNOT MARK IT.

-- 2. It is important to read the questions carefully.
+- 1. CLEAR LEGIBLE WRITING IS REQUIRED.
+IF THE EXAMINER CANNOT READ YOUR ANSWER THE EXAMINER CANNOT MARK IT. - 2.
+It is important to read the questions carefully.
 Each year, some candidates score poorly because they fail to answer the question asked. - 3.
 Divide your time between questions; do not spend too much time answering any single question. - 4.
 It is important to keep to the point in your answers and deal with the problems posed in the question. - 5.
-Try to structure your answer. - 6.
-Candidates should identify the relevant constructs in answering each question, and expand and develop these constructs.
-Note form is acceptable in answering questions.
+Try to structure your answer.
+Candidates do not need to identify or list the actual constructs in their answer,but answering the question under relevant headings may help to structure the answer.

+- 6. Note form is acceptable in answering questions.
 Bullet point lists without expansion and explanation are insufficient.

-- There are no trick questions.
-Candidates risk wasting valuable time by providing information which is not relevant to the question asked and will not attract marks. - 8.
-Most questions test three or four constructs.
-Each construct has a number of points that have been identified as important to gain marks.
-Please see examples of constructs in the opposite table. - 9.
-Each question is marked by a different examiner, therefore, do not refer to previous answers - you will need to repeat any item which you consider to be relevant. - In answering your question, imagine yourself working at a typical GP surgery.
+Also simply listing a series of actions eg call the MDU/call the public health nurse etc without explaining why you would embark on this course of action attracts no marks.
+You should not state that you would do something unless it is relevant to the situation posed and then you should explain why you are doing it. - 7.
+Each year candidates waste time using a scattergun approach to their answers, possibly in the hope of attracting marks simply for stating something like 'I would explore the patients ideas, concerns and expectations'.
+There are no marks available for this.
+If the candidates wishes to discuss a patients fears it must be in the context of also stating what it is the patient may be afraid of.
+FORMULAIC ANSWERS ATTRACT NO MARKS.
+YOU MUST STATE WHAT YOU WOULD DO IN THE ACTUAL SCENARIO POSED IN THE QUESTION AND WHY. - There are no trick questions.
+Candidates risk wasting valuable time by providing information which is not relevant to the question asked and will not attract marks. - Each question is marked by a different examiner, therefore, do not refer to previous answers - you will need to repeat any item which you consider to be relevant. - 10.
+In answering your question, imagine yourself working at a typical GP surgery.
 Outline how you might respond to a particular situation and justify your actions.
 Consider who else might help and how. - 11.
 Negative marking does not apply.
 Irrelevant content will not be awarded a grade.